vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.0.4 =
+* Fix: Achieve true PHP 7.0 compatibility.
+Void return types and nullable return types do not exist in this version.

 = 1.0.3 =
 * Improvement: Removed test fields from settings in favour of a the `WC_VIPPS_RECURRING_TEST_MODE` constant.
 * Improvement: Renamed test fields to be the same as found in your Vipps Portal